9uant-brain/FET-Compressor-Build/README.md

 ---

-Now, demonstration.
-For convinience, I input saw wave -it is easy to identify its variation-.
-Also it is 2VPP, 500Hz, which is similar with guitar raw signal.
-I posted demo video link below.
+Now, for the demonstration.
+For convenience, I used a saw wave as the input signal, since it is easy to observe variations.
+The test signal is 2 Vpp at 500 Hz, which is similar to a raw guitar signal.
+The demo video link is posted below.

 [![Video Label](http://img.youtube.com/vi/WLm-msQ3tJI/0.jpg)](https://youtu.be/WLm-msQ3tJI)